Updated March 14, 2023

 Difference Between Encoding and Decoding

 Encoding vs Decoding is the comparison between the two processes that are related to data security and encryption or cryptographic mechanism.
 Encoding is implemented by applying some algorithm or computation in which the original data form is modified to a different form, whereas decoding is the process of decrypting the encoded data to its original form by applying the decoding computation or the algorithm.
-The encoding uses various algorithms to decrease the size of the file or the resource whereas decoding is the process of reverting the encoded content of the file to its actual size.
-There are certain specific standards such as Base64 is widely used for the encoding and decoding process in the industry.
+The encoding uses various algorithms to decrease the size of the file or the resource, whereas decoding is the process of reverting the encoded content of the file to its actual size.
+Certain specific standards, such as Base64, are widely used for the industry’s encoding and decoding process.

 Head to Head Comparison between Encoding and Decoding (Infographics)